-PRICE TO PUBLIC 0110 211111

-Per Share \$ \$ \$

-Total(3) \$ \$ \$

-(1) The Company has agreed to indemnif certain liabilities, including lia 1933, as amended.
-See "Underwritin (2) Before deducting estimated expense (3) The Company has granted the U.S. U up to an additional 3,768,000 shar International Managers a 30-day op 942,000 shares of Common Stock, on forth above solely to cover overal exercised in full, the total Price Proceeds to Company will be \$, "Underwriting." bilities ur g." nderwriters es of Comma tion to pur the same f lotments, i to Public, nder the Securities bayable by the Com on Stock, and has a chase up to an add erms and condition if any.
-If such op Underwriting Disc s Act of pany. to purchase granted the ditional ns as set tions are count and

-The shares of Common Stock are offered by the several Underwriters, subject to prior sale, when, as and if issued and accepted by them, subject to approval of certain legal maters by counsel for the Underwriters.
+PRICE TO PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO COMPANY(2) Per Share \$ \$ Total(3) \$ \$ (1) The Company has agreed to indemnize certain liabilities, including lia 1933, as amended.
+See "Underwriting lia 1960 as a mended.
+See "Underwriting lia 1960 as a mended expense liable liab abilities und ng." es of \$ pa Underwriters res of Common obtion to purch the same te ellotments, if e to Public, er the Securities yable by the Comp a 30-day option t Stock, and has o hase up to an ado rms and condition any.
+If such opt Underwriting Disc s Act of cany. co purchase granted the ditional as as set cions are count and The shares of Common Stock are offered by the several Underwriters, subject to prior sale, when, as and if issued and accepted by them, subject to approval of certain legal maters by counsel for the Underwriters.
 The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject orders in whole or in part.
 It is expected that delivery of the shares will be made in New York, New York on or about , 1997.

------Joint Lead Managers and Joint Bookrunners MERRILL LYNCH & CO.
-GOLDMAN, SACHS & CO.
+Joint Lead Managers MERRILL LYNCH & CO. s and Joint B I, SACHS & CO.
+BEAR, STEARNS & CO.
+INC.

------BEAR, STEARNS & CO.
-INC. MORGAN STANLEY & CO.
-INCORPORATED PAINEWEBBER INCORPORATED PRUDENTIAL SECURITIES INCORPORATED SMITH BARNEY INC.
+MORGAN STANLEY DEAN WITTER

+PAINEWEBBER INCORPORATED

+PRUDENTIAL SECURITIES INCORPORATED

+SMITH BARNEY INC.